tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - if you could change one thing about yourself spiritually, what would it be?
 - if you could change one thing about yourself emotionally, what would it be?

+# questions to ask before marriages

+- Define marriage.
+What is its purpose?
+- Do you believe that marriage is a contract?
+Why or why not?
+- How do you think your fiancé will answer these questions?

 # Quotes

 the unexamined life is not worth living - socrates